kiraware/pycodecov/docs/how-to-guides.md

 ### Releasing

-We use the GitHub workflow to automatically release to PyPi when we release to Github.
-The special environment for people who have access to the workflow is in the Github environment with the name `production`.
+We use the GitHub workflow to automatically release to PyPI when we release to GitHub.
+The special environment for people who have access to the workflow is in the GitHub environment with the name `production`.
 Each release tag must be the same as `version` in `pyproject.toml` in the `tool.poetry` section.

+### License

+By contributing to pycodecov, you agree that your contributions will be licensed under the project's [MIT License](https://github.com/kiraware/pycodecov/blob/main/LICENSE).